Westdene: Notable buildings and areas

 The area has a church, a public library and a primary school.
 The Church of the Ascension is part of the parish of All Saints Church, Patcham, and was opened in February 1958; John Wells-Thorpe built the brick and glass structure.
 The school dates from 1961 and the library was opened in March 1964.

 Waterhall Mill

 Waterhall Mill, also known as Westdene Mill or Patcham Windmill, is a disused tower mill.
 It is on the slopes of Coney Hill just north of Westdene.
 It was built in 1885 by James Holloway of Shoreham, and is believed to be the last brick windmill built in Sussex.
 Two of the staircases are said to have originated in St Paul's Cathedral.
 In World War II it was used by the Home Guard as a lookout post.
-Waterhill Mill was awarded Grade II listed status by English Heritage on 13 October 1952.
+Waterhall Mill was awarded Grade II listed status by English Heritage on 13 October 1952.
 It was converted into a domestic house in 1964.